 Students are responsible for course content and are encouraged to attend all classes.
 See course syllabi for specific guidelines.
 Students who are irregular in class attendance may be counseled.
 Instructors may refuse to admit students who are tardy.
-In accordance with STLCC attendance policies, students who fail to attend class or clinical for the entirety of the first two weeks of the semester may be subject to administrative withdrawal.
+In accordance with STLCC attendance policies, students who are absent during the first two-weeks of the semester will be administratively withdrawn.